Using Interfaces with Extension Points

 Dispatching Tuples to Modules by Name

-When one or more modules are listed as module instances for an Extension Point operator, incoming tuples are routed to those modules according to the dispatch style for each of the operator's incoming streams, as specified on the Concurrency tab of the Properties view for the operator.
+When modules are listed as module instances for an Extension Point operator, incoming tuples are routed to those modules according to the dispatch style for each of the operator's incoming streams, as specified on the Concurrency tab of the Properties view for the operator.
 Two dispatch styles are available for the input streams of an Extension Point:

 • Broadcast.
 Send incoming tuples in parallel to all module instances of the Extension Point operator.